 DIGIEDUHACK-101: Running an online hackathon with no budget?

-Does online hackathon equals 0 expense?
+Does online hackathon equal 0 expense?
 Let's check this out!

 This title is definitively a click-bait: you cannot run an online hackathon with absolutely no budget.
 And if you manage to do it, this probably means that you're ripping someone off in the process, which is against all DigiEduHack values.
 But there are ways to lower your budget if you keep a rule in mind: last-minute fixes can be expensive, while well-prepared solutions will save you big bucks.